lorenaleao/100-days-of-code/log.md

 6. [Middle of the Linked List](https://leetcode.com/explore/challenge/card/30-day-leetcoding-challenge/529/week-2/3290/)
 7. [Min Stack](https://leetcode.com/explore/challenge/card/30-day-leetcoding-challenge/529/week-2/3292/)

-**Thoughts**: I didn't know Kadane's algorithm yet for the maximum subarray problem.
+**Thoughts**: I didn't know Kadane's algorithm for the maximum subarray problem yet.
 So, it was good to learn that.
 I kinda implemented it without knowing it but after a friend gave me a hint on how to think about the problem.
 I also read this article: [Kadane’s Algorithm — (Dynamic Programming) — How and Why does it Work?](https://medium.com/@rsinghal757/kadanes-algorithm-dynamic-programming-how-and-why-does-it-work-3fd8849ed73d) by Rohit Singhal on Medium, which I liked.

 **Link(s) to work**: